jonathan-doenz/hhhml/datastory.md

 # Task A

-Our task A consists in two main goals:
+Our task A consists of two main goals:
 - 1.Compare the predictive performances of the different _outcome variables_ specified in Tables 4 and 6 of the paper to predict whether a household is from the treatment of control group.

 To achieve this, we first build a baseline model that only includes control variables, i.e. features from the 2000 census, and features from the 2005 survey that are used either in their regression model 3 or as robustness checks in Table 7 of the paper.